 Conquest's King Bay Property is located at Sturgeon Lake, Ontario and comprises a combination of Mining Leases and Mineral Claims.
 Conquest's drilling programs during 2007 and 2008 investigated geophysical targets under the waters of King Bay that were believed to be potential sources for high grade gold mineralization previously found in distinct glacially derived boulder trains along the south shore of King Bay.
-Historic high-grade gold values reported by previous owners of the property from three separate boulder trains include a highest value of 521.1 grams per tonne gold (15.2 ounces per ton) while the average grade of boulders sampled from the central boulder train is 18.2 grams per tonne gold (0.53 ounce per ton), from the eastern boulder train is 18.9 grams per tonne gold (0.55 ounce per ton) and 5.14 grams per tonne gold (0.15 ounce per ton) from the western boulder train.
+Historic high-grade gold values reported by previous owners of the property from three separate boulder trains include a highest value of 521.1 grams of gold per tonne (15.2 ounces per ton) while the average grade of boulders sampled from the central boulder train is 18.2 grams of gold per tonne (0.53 ounce per ton), from the eastern boulder train is 18.9 grams of gold per tonne (0.55 ounce per ton) and 5.14 grams of gold per tonne (0.15 ounce per ton) from the western boulder train.